Why some women struggle to orgasm

 • Mental load (work, kids, household responsibilities)

-2. Shame and Sexual Conditioning
+2. Shame & Sexual Conditioning

 Many women grow up with messages such as: